metricshilab/ivxj/README.md

 # - rhoHat: XJ estimate of ρ
 ```

-## Contributing

-Interested in contributing?
-Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
-By contributing to this project, you agree to abide by its terms.

 ## License

-`ivxj` was created by Ji Pan.
+`ivxj` is contributed by Ji Pan and Chengwang Liao.

 It is licensed under the terms of the MIT license.

-## Credits

-`ivxj` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).